Tales from the SOC: False innovation and invented minutiae | S1 Ep009

 The public, after all, could also refuse to accept it without a supporting video, just as Microsoft had allegedly done.

-Ultimately, N. Eclipse went further than that, and dropped (as the hacker jargon puts it) not one but three zero-day security holes in April 2026, supposedly including at least the one alluded to above that Microsoft declined to look at without a video to support it.
+Ultimately, N. Eclipse went further than that, and dropped (as hacker jargon puts it) not one but three zero-day security holes in April 2026, supposedly including at least the one alluded to above that Microsoft declined to look at without a video to support it.

 For maximum PR effect, these zero-days were dropped just after April’s Patch Tuesday updates came out.